Mamadou-Keita/Image-Quality-and-Visual-Security-Assessment---Siamese-Network/README.md

 ### Training

 Our model is trained, for each database, on the 80%.
 During the model training phase, each mini-batch contained 64 patches derived from 16 images, and each image is represented by 4 patches.
 The MAE loss function and a learning rate η equal to 0.001 are used for the Adam optimizer.
-A dropout regularization is added to all FC layers with probability 0.2 to prevent overlearning.
+A dropout regularization is added to all FC layers with probability 0.2 to prevent overfitting.
 The model is trained by backpropagation over several sets of epochs 500 with the EarlyStopping technique to address the overfitting problem.

 ### Testing:

+The model is tested on the remaining 20% of each database.